charles-mills/rRadio/README.md

 2. Follow the format of existing station files to add your stations.
 3. Restart the server or change the map to load the new stations.

+## Demo Video

+Watch a demo of the rRadio addon in action on [YouTube](https://www.youtube.com/watch?v=ghL9JCKeZMI).

+## Support

+If you encounter any issues or have any questions, please open an issue on this GitHub repository.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.